PakhrinLab/SumoPred-PLM/README.md

-# pLMSumoPred: Prediction of human SUMOylation and SUMO2/3 sites using embeddings from a pre-trained protein language model
+# SumoPred-PLM: human SUMOylation and SUMO2/3 sites Prediction using Pre-trained Protein Language Model.

 Programs were executed using anaconda version: 2020.07, recommended to install the same